tungsten-ai/docs/docs/tungsten_model/getting_started.md

 The prerequisites are:

-- Python >= 3.7
+- Python 3.7+
 - [Docker](https://docs.docker.com/engine/install/)
 - (Optional) [nvidia-docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) for running GPU models locally.
-You can build and push a GPU model without a GPU and nvidia-docker.
+It enables to use NVIDIA GPUs in a Docker container.
+However, you can build and push a GPU model without a GPU and nvidia-docker.

 If they are ready, you can install Tungstenkit as follows: